Alpha Cancri

 Alpha Cancri is a star system in the northern constellation of Cancer.
 Its name is a Bayer designation that is Latinized from α Cancri, and abbreviated Alpha Cnc or α Cnc.
 The primary component has the proper name Acubens, pronounced /ˈækjuːbɛnz/.
-It forms a fourth-magnitude star with an apparent magnitude of 4.20, making it barely visible to the naked eye under good viewing conditions.
+It forms a fourth-magnitude star with an apparent magnitude of 4.20, making it visible to the naked eye under good viewing conditions.
 Based on parallax measurements, it is located at a distance of 178 ly from the Sun, but is drifting closer with a radial velocity of −12 km/s.
 Since it is near the ecliptic, it can be occulted by the Moon.

 Properties

 The primary component, α Cancri A, has a stellar classification of kA7VmF0/2III/IVSr, indicating an Am star with calcium K-lines similar to an A7 main sequence star and hydrogen lines more like an F0 giant or subgiant star.
 It is a white A-type main-sequence star with an apparent magnitude of +4.26.
 The star has 2.10 times the mass of the Sun and 3.7 times the Sun's radius.
 It has a high rate of spin, showing a projected rotational velocity of 75 km/s.
 The star is radiating 49 times the luminosity of the Sun from its photosphere at an effective temperature of 7,943 K.

 Its companion, α Cancri B, is an eleventh-magnitude star.
 In the year 1836, its position angle was observed at 325 degrees with a separation from the main star α Cancri A of 11.3 arcseconds. α Cancri A may itself be a close binary, consisting of two stars with similar brightness and a separation of 0.1 arcsecond, though this is questioned.
 Indeed, a light curve generated during a 2014 lunar occultation failed to demonstrate a close companion.